aborruso/SpotlightImagesRevealed/README.md

 # Spotlight Images Revealed

 "Windows 10 is keeping your lock screen sexy with its curated, personalized slideshow of images in Windows Spotlight".
-But where are these images and how to use them.
+But where are these images and how to use them?

 **Spotlight Images Revealed** is Windows 10 utility that collects these images and insert them in the folder `SpotlightImagesRevealed`, inside the user "Pictures" folder.